bodhicougar/jmdialer-personal/src/pages/index.md

       - media_position: right
         image_alt: Feature 1 illustration
         media_width: sixty
-        subtitle: Website, blog, social media and more.
+        subtitle: 'Website, blog, social media and more.'
         title: Content Creation
+        content: >-
-        content: I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
+          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
 No job is too big or small!
         type: feature
         image: images/feature-1.svg
         actions: